revbayes/revbayes.github.io/tutorials/cont_traits/state_dependent_bm.md

 evolution using Markov chain Monte Carlo (MCMC).

 You should read the {% page_ref cont_traits/simple_bm %} tutorial, which provides a
-general introduction to simple Brownian-motion models, and {% page_ref morph_tree/index %},
+general introduction to simple Brownian-motion models, and {% page_ref morph_ase %},
 which describes models of discrete-character evolution, before using this tutorial.